thaalesalves/amaranthtrpg/rules/sheet/merits.md

 You have a certain _je ne sais quoi_... or maybe a _voulez-vous coucher avec moi_ would be a more fitting description?
 You get two extra dice when trying to attract or seduce others.
 ​
 ### Eidetic memory (2 pt.)
-You have a memory so perfect it's like your brain has direct contanct with Memory or the **[Dreamsleeve](https://en.uesp.net/wiki/Lore:Dreamsleeve)**.
+You have a memory so perfect it's like your brain has direct contact with Memory or the **[Dreamsleeve](https://en.uesp.net/wiki/Lore:Dreamsleeve)**.
 Just by quickly looking at something, that something will be engraved into your memory.
 In stressful situations such as combat, a Mental test of six dice will be required to memorize stuff.
 ​
 ### Gracefulness (2 pt.)
 There's a natural grace to yourself.
-Your movements are hipnotizing, and your words enchant, even when they're harsh words.
+Your movements are hypnotizing, and your words enchant, even when they're harsh words.
 It's almost impossible for you to be looked at with disdain or disapproval, even when you mess everything up.
 People respect this talent, and even jealous people will admit you have style.
 The difficulty for Social tests is decreased by two whenever there's a chance of causing a good impression.
-This does not applu to brute force threats.
+This does not apply to brute force threats.
 ​
 ### Professional liar (2 pt.)
 Lying is natural to you.
 Even the world's biggest lie sounds like some divine truth when it comes from your mouth.
 You get two extra dice in any Social test that involves lying or cheating.